alviandooo/backend-recipe-app/README.md

 backend-recipe-app is endpoints of Recipe-app that can help users to find or sharing about food recipes.
 The app is built using Express JS & PostgreSQL.

+## Demo

+You can demo app using this url : https://light-snaps-ray.cyclic.app/

 ## Stack

 - NodeJs